MaryViglino/2025-CPEG-workshop/README.md

 The aim of this template is to provide a set structure for the organisation of content and materials for workshops run by [Palaeoverse](https://palaeoverse.org).
 It is established for the internal Palaeoverse team and is therefore specific to our needs.
 However, if useful, anyone is free to download or reuse the template for their own purposes.

+##Remember!

+Use an RProject to make sure the code is available for everyone anywhere.
+Check the notes and the workshop material.
+Be confident!

 ## Instructions

 So, we're doing another workshop are we!?
 Follow this helpful checklist to get started with this template.